-Startups need all the skills required in any other industry.
-While some prior startup experience is helpful — and knowing about the company you are applying to is crucial — startups need help.
-It doesn’t matter whether you work in design, engineering, marketing, growth, product management, finance, operations, business development, sales, or human resources.
+Startups need all the skills required at any other company.
+Some prior startup experience is helpful but knowing about the company you're applying to is crucial.

-- Ability to learn, fast: Startup employees often need to be able to quickly research, parse, and understand new concepts and markets.
-Even if they can’t go and implement the solution themselves, most employees need to be able to communicate with engineers and learn about how the product works.
+- Ability to learn fast: Startup employees need to quickly research, parse, and understand new concepts and markets.
+Even if you can't implement the solution yourself, you need to communicate with engineers and learn about how the product works.

-- General understanding of the market: This helps employees troubleshoot solutions and speak confidently to potential customers and hires as public-facing entities of the company.
+- Understanding of the market: This helps you develop potential solutions, speak confidently with potential customers, and act as a knowledgeable public-facing entity for the company.

-- Curiosity: Startups change a lot, so employees need to like change and ideally be able to adapt and evolve alongside the organization.
-If you choose the right startup, the role you’re hired for probably won’t be the role you are working in a year.
-It takes a particular type of person to thrive in this environment, a learning machine.
+- Curiosity: Startups change a lot, so you need to like change.
+You need to adapt and evolve at the same pace as the organization because the role you're hired for probably won't be the role you're doing a year later.
+It takes a learning machine to thrive in this environment, so always be learning.

-- Humility: You can make a huge impact and take on more responsibility than you’d be able to at a more traditional corporate environment — and that’s one of the reasons why working in a startup environment is so appealing.
-But sometimes, you’ll also need to roll up your sleeves and work on unglamorous but essential work, which could include putting together your desk on your first day.
+- Humility: You can have a huge impact and take on more responsibility than you could in a corporate environment, which is why working at a startup is appealing.
+However, you also need to be ready to roll up your sleeves and work on unglamorous, essential work like putting your desk together on your first day.

-- Passion for the product: In previous roles, my favorite new hires have been people who are already active users or advocates for the company’s product or service.
-Not only does this mean that they’re passionate about the company, but they can also provide an informed perspective about product decisions from day one.
+- Passion: The best new hires at every startup are already active users or advocates for the company's products or services.
+Not only does this passion come through in the interview process, but it can also help them provide an informed perspective from day one.

-- Researchers: Competition for talent in startups is fierce.
-The best talent gets the most offers, and the best companies get the most applicants.
-If you’re applying for a hot startup, go the extra mile with your application and include a well-written tailored cover letter.
-Some startups will even include a hidden request in their job description to make sure that applicants aren’t taking a spray-and-pray approach to job hunting.
+- Researchers: The competition for talent is fierce.
+The best talent gets the best offers, and the best companies get the best applicants.
+If you're applying for a hot startup, invest time into your application by writing a tailored cover letter and resume.
+Make sure to read the job description carefully, as some startups embed a request in there to ensure you aren't taking a spray-and-pray approach to your job hunt.

 - Be so good they can't ignore you.
 If you want the job, be so good (and persistent) that the startup can't ignore you.
 You could develop a website that shows how you'd improve a specific part of the product, add value for them for free, create an online community about the product, or launch a small side project that compliments the company.